Functional endoscopic sinus surgery

-Functional endoscopic sinus surgery (FESS), or functional endoscopic sinus surgery, is a procedure that is used to treat sinusitis and other conditions that affect the sinuses.
+Functional endoscopic sinus surgery (FESS) is a procedure that is used to treat sinusitis and other conditions that affect the sinuses.
 Sinusitis is an inflammation of the sinuses that can cause symptoms such as congestion, headaches, and difficulty breathing through the nose.

 FESS is a minimally invasive procedure that is performed using an endoscope, a thin, rigid tube with a camera on the end.
 The endoscope is inserted through the nostrils, allowing the surgeon to visualize the inside of the nasal passages and sinuses.
 The surgeon can then remove any tissue or obstruction that is blocking the sinuses, such as swollen or infected tissue.

 FESS is generally considered to be a safe and effective treatment for sinusitis and other conditions that affect the sinuses.
 It can help to alleviate symptoms and improve the overall functioning of the sinuses.
 However, as with any medical procedure, there are potential risks and complications that should be discussed with a healthcare provider.

 History

-The first recorded instance of endoscopy being used for visualization of the nasal passage was in Berlin, Germany in 1901.
-Alfred Hirschmann, who designed and made medical instruments, modified a cystoscope to be used in the nasal cavity.
+The first recorded instance of endoscopy being used to visualize the nasal passage took place in Berlin in 1901.
+Alfred Hirschmann, a designer and maker of medical instruments, modified a cystoscope for use in the nasal cavity.
 In October 1903, Hirschmann published "Endoscopy of the nose and its accessory sinuses."
 In 1910, M. Reichart performed the first endoscopic sinus surgery using a 7 mm endoscope.

-In 1925, Maxwell Maltz, MD created the term "sinuscopy," referring to the endoscopic method of visualizing the sinuses.
+In 1925, Maxwell Maltz created the term "sinuscopy," referring to the endoscopic method of visualizing the sinuses.
 Maltz also encouraged the use of endoscopes as a diagnostic tool for nasal and sinus abnormalities.

-In the 1960s, Harold Hopkins, PhD at Reading University used his background in physics to develop an endoscope that provided more light and had drastically better resolution than previous endoscopes.
+In the 1960s, Harold Hopkins, then a PhD at the University of Reading, used his background in physics to develop an endoscope that provided more light and had drastically better resolution than previous endoscopes.
 Hopkins' rod optic system is widely credited with being a turning point for nasal endoscopy.
-Utilizing Hopkins' rod optic system, Austrian doctor Walter Messenklinger visualized and recorded the anatomy of the paranasal sinuses and the lateral nasal walls in cadavers.
-Specifically, Messerklinger focused on mapping out mucociliary routes.
+Utilizing Hopkins' rod optic system, Walter Messenklinger visualized, recorded, and mapped the anatomy of the paranasal sinuses and the lateral nasal walls - specifically, the mucociliary routes - in cadavers.
 In 1978, Messerklinger published the book titled "Endoscopy of the Nose" on his findings, and his proposed methods to utilize nasal endoscopy for diagnosis.